 Real travel stories.
 Real stays.
 Handy tips to help you make the right choice.

-Although most of the restaurants might be closed, you may be lucky to come across a few that might be open.
-If you do then you can indulge in Toshiaki soba which is a dish that is very popular and eaten during New Year’s Eve.
-You can also eat O-sech ryori, a dinner item with different elements that are supposed to bring luck and health.
+Although most restaurants might be closed, you may be lucky to find a few that might be open.
+If you do, then you can indulge in Japanese New Year dishes, like Toshiaki soba, which is a dish that is very popular and eaten on New Year’s Eve.
+You can also eat O-sech ryori, a dinner item with elements that bring luck and health.
 Another one of the famous New Year customs is eating Mochi.
-This dish is essentially a round rice cake, and it is also strangely used in Japanese New Year decorations.
+This dish is a round rice cake and is also strangely used in Japanese New Year decorations.
 It is placed on top of several mochis or rice cakes.
+So, savour food for Japanese New Year and have an exhilarating experience.
+If you do not wish to eat at restaurants or cafes, feel free to look for Japanese New Year recipes and cook at your home with loved ones.

 Related Post: Best Places To Visit In Japan

-‘Omikuji’ is another Japanese tradition where you can have your fortune read.
+‘Omikuji’ is one of the Japanese New Year traditions where you can have your fortune read.
 You will have to pay a small amount and then shake up or spin a jar that contains sticks, and the fortune is folded around the stick.
 After you have chosen your stick, you can tell if you will have good fortune or be cursed; you can find your fortune in detail.
 You can take it with you when you leave; however, if it is a bad fortune, you can tie it back up to a section where most of the bad fortunes lie.
 The fortune teller there will also tell you how to change or improve your life so that bad luck does not follow you.

 Related Post: Haunted Places In Japan